-It may sound out of tune or unrealistic, but it is exactly one of the directions in which the agriculture of the future is moving: a team of entrepreneurs have started working on real plantations sent inside containers and able to send fresh agricultural products ( literally) to city residents.
+It may sound jarring or unrealistic, but it is exactly one of the directions in which the agriculture of the future is moving: a team of entrepreneurs has started working on real plantations sent inside containers and capable of sending fresh agricultural products ( literally) to residents of cities.

 More than fresh, to be honest: these are products that continue to grow even during the journey.

-By 2050, planet Earth will be home to 9 billion people, 70% of whom will live in large urban agglomerations.
-This is the conceptual starting point (actual data from a 2015 United Nations study) that Tobias Peggs, at the head of Square Roots Grow, he tapped to get inspiration and develop his startup capable of sending "canned plantations".
+By 2050, planet Earth will be home to 9 billion people, 70% of whom will live in large urban areas.
+This is the conceptual starting point (actual data from a 2015 United Nations study) that Tobias Peggs, head of Square Roots Grow, took inspiration to develop his startup capable of sending “plants in a box”.

-"The only possible conclusion is that of producing a rapid growth and finding of real foods, already fresh in the city belt"
+“The only possible conclusion is to produce rapid growth and sourcing of real, fresh foods already in the city belt”

-The result is possible thanks to hydroponic crops: the nutrients capable of making plants grow are mixed with water and not with the soil, facilitating easier portability.
-In each of the 10 shipping containers used by the company, the plants grow in vertical towers arranged like shelves in a library.
+The result is possible thanks to hydroponic crops: the nutrients capable of growing the plants are mixed with water and not with the soil, favoring easier transportability.
+In each of the 10 shipping containers the company uses, plants grow in vertical towers arranged like bookshelves.
 Each container, in fact, is the equivalent of a plantation of almost one hectare.

 Think about it for a second: these don't use pesticides.
 They do not spray substances.
 They do not use GMOs.
 Is it or isn't it practically the healthiest and 'cleanest' food you can eat?

-Really not bad, no doubt about it, for being "canned" food.
+Really not bad, no doubt about it, for "canned" food.